JennyListDESY/Key4HEP_first_experience/README.md

    -  ah, found typo (encondin instead of encoding), fixed, now have a WW5CFit.py :)
    -  changes proposed to .py file in instruction seem to be fine already...try it
    -  k4run WW5CFit.py
-   -  runs, and produces a root file -> check for differences...=> only very few events => ah, MaxRecordNumber is not translated in xml->py conversion
+   -  runs, and produces a root file -> check for differences...=> only very few events => ah, **MaxRecordNumber is not translated in xml->py conversion**
-   -  set from 10 to 1000 and try again... hm, it says it reads 1000 event and finds 4000 jets
+   -  set maxevts directly in .py from 10 to 1000 and try again... hm, it says it reads 1000 event and finds 4000 jets
    -  ... but actually histos still nearly empty... log file seems to indicate that histograms are re-creted for each event ?!
-      **addendum Nov 11: RAIDA works, problem is related to private function firstEvent() of the Marlin base processor class, which cannot be called by wrapper.
+      **addendum Nov 11: RAIDA works, problem is related to private function isFirstEvent() of the Marlin base processor class, which cannot be called by wrapper.
 Would need to become public...
 SOLUTION: move histo booking to init() **
 - what next?
 Try compiling local processor.
 Needed for: ZH example and switching on tracer, and for working on LCIO / EDM4HEP output
 - https://key4hep.github.io/key4hep-doc/developing-key4hep-software/Key4hepCMakeGuide.html
    - mkdir build; cd build; cmake .. - all fine